Koon-Kiat/Koon-Kiat.github.io/README.md

 ## Deployment

-The project is configured for deployment to GitHub Pages.
+The project is configured for deployment to GitHub Pages using GitHub Actions.

+When you push changes to the `main` branch, GitHub Actions will automatically:

+1. Build your project
+2. Deploy it to the `deploy` branch
+3. Serve it through GitHub Pages

+You can also manually trigger a deployment from the "Actions" tab in your GitHub repository.

+### GitHub Pages Setup

+1. After the first successful GitHub Actions workflow run, go to your GitHub repository's Settings → Pages.
+2. Set the source to "Deploy from a branch" and select the "deploy" branch.
+3. Your site will be available at `https://<username>.github.io`.

+### Local Build

+You can still build the project locally:

 ```bash
 # Build for production